 I fancy myself a writer.
-In today’s world I really am just a typer (“typist” sounds too formal and professional) since when I physically use a pen even I can barely understand what my message is.
+In today’s world I really am just a typer (“typist” sounds too formal and professional) since when I physically use a pen, I can barely understand what my message is.

 I am not one of the new generation who believes texting is “talking” and I don’t run to a computer calculator or cellphone to figure out basic math questions — believe it or not.

-Writing — in the ink/paper kind — is a dying, well, art, though I never thought I would consider cursive to be an art form.
+Writing — in the ink/paper kind — is a dying, well, art, though I never thought I would consider printing or handwriting to be an art form.

 When word got around that schools in Ontario, Quebec and 45 U.S. states have eliminated cursive writing as part of their curriculum, I was saddened because in Grades 1 and 2 I liked perfecting my penmanship — well, pencilmanship — on the thin grey paper with the dashed line between two solid ones.
 You know the paper I am talking about.
 Today’s kids probably have no idea.